Ledmington/vector_terminal/README.md

 ﻿# Vector Terminal
 This program is a simple terminal written in C. All its operations are designed to work around vectors of integers.

 ## Why?
 I wanted to deeply understand how a terminal worked, so I decided to build one entirely from scratch.

-Why vectors?
+## Why vectors?
 I needed some "objects" to make my terminal work with, like the real OS terminals that work with strings and files.

 ## My System Specs
-Windows:
+Last update: 26/05/2021

-`Microsoft Windows [Versione 10.0.18363.1198]`
+Windows: `Microsoft Windows [Versione 10.0.19042.985]`

 Output of `gcc --version`:
 `gcc (MinGW.org GCC-6.3.0-1) 6.3.0